hunghhdev/pgcache/README.md

 ## Acknowledgements

-- This project was inspired by the need for a simpler cache solution that leverages existing database infrastructure.
+- This project was inspired by the need for a simpler cache solution that leverages existing database infrastructure
+- Special thanks to the PostgreSQL community for providing excellent JSONB and indexing capabilities
+- Inspired by Redis sliding expiration features, now available for PostgreSQL caching